 Adult patients can usually go back to work after around 5 days but most prefer to wait for the bandage to be removed.
 Likewise, children can return to school when the bandage is removed but need to exercise extra care during playground time.

 Females should avoid wearing their earrings until all swelling has subsided as inserting them can be difficult as well as pose a risk of infection.

-Otoplasty is eligible for a Medicare Rebate.
-If you also have Private Hospital Insurance, a variable portion of the Hospital Fees can also be claimed depending on your Fund and level of Cover.
+Otoplasty is eligible for a Medicare Rebate if you meet Medicare’s criteria, one of which is that you must be less than 18 years of age.
+If you do, and you also have Private Hospital Insurance, a variable portion of the Hospital Fees can also be claimed depending on your Fund and level of Cover.